Hi! I am Tianyi :)

 Project: Theoretical deconfusion

 Alignment training is easily undone with finetuning.
 Why so?
-This work proves that further finetuning degrades alignment performance far faster than it degrades pretraining performance, due to the much smaller amount of alignment training data.
-We operate under a compression theory-based model of multi-stage training.
+This work proves, theoretically and experimentally, that further finetuning degrades alignment performance far faster than it degrades pretraining performance, due to the much smaller amount of alignment training data.
+We operate under a data compression model of multi-stage training.

 Language Models Resist Alignment: Evidence From Data Compression (Best Paper Award, ACL'25 Main)